oscarwallnoefer/Squamata/05_ERC/README.md

 # Evolutionary Rate Correlations

-Evolutionary rate correlation (ERC, also known as evolutionary rate covariance or evolutionary rate coevolution) has been used as a tool to investigate physical interactions and shared functionality among proteins.
+**Evolutionary rate correlation** (ERC, also known as _evolutionary rate covariation_) is a widely used approach to investigate physical interactions and shared functionality among proteins.
-Since correlation between branch lengths are exposed to phylogenetic bias (PIC: Phylogenetic Indipendet Contrast), we developed a method to avoid this effect.
+Since correlation between branch lengths are exposed to phylogenetic bias (_PIC: Phylogenetic Indipendet Contrast_), we developed a method to avoid this effect.
 Furthermore, we have built a strong approach to test correlation between branch lengths, based on distribution of thousends of Spearman's Rho.
+See `workflow_ERC.svg`.
-Branch lengths are optimized respect to a custom created phylo tree, based on bibliography (in our case Burbrick et al. 2020).
+Branch lengths are optimized with a custom phylo tree (in our case Squamata species tree _Burbrick et al. 2020_).
 We used RAxML with _"-f e"_ option, specifing the partition file and the model selection.

         raxmlHPC -f e -t ortho_erc_test.tree -m GTRGAMMAIX -q mt_nt_oxphos.best_scheme -s concatenated.out -n TEST
         # -t = species tree based on literature.